 Your 11-Month-Old's Language Development

-Your baby is beginning to try a few words, with "Mama" and "Dada" likely among them.
-Many of his attempts will still be crude, like "ba" for "ball," for example.
-These new sounds prompt others to give him the words he wants, and that's what teaches him language.
+Your baby is beginning to try out a few words, with "Mama" and "Dada" likely among them.
+If you're wondering how many words should an 11-month-old say , it's normal for babies at this age to say one or two simple words.
+Many of his attempts will still be rough, like saying "ba" for "ball," for example.
+These new sounds prompt others to give him the words he wants, and that's what helps him learn language.

 How Many Words Should an 11-Month-Old Say?

 Before he becomes adept at naming the things around him, he'll point at them.
-It's a process that psychologists call "shared joint attention."
-He'll start with jabbing his finger at objects he wants and will soon move on to pointing at interesting items just to share them with you.
+It's a process that psychologists call "joint attention. " While you might be curious how many words should an 11-month-old say, it's important to remember that each child develops language skills at their own pace.
+If you're asking yourself how many words should my 11-month-old say, keep in mind that some babies may not speak recognizable words until later, while others might already have a small vocabulary.
+He'll start by jabbing his finger at objects he wants and will soon move on to pointing at interesting items just to share them with you.
+He may also begin to say simple words, and his 11-month-old speech is an exciting milestone.
 He'll make faces to get laughs from you and will dance and pose to hold your attention.
 No one understands the meaning behind his gestures and behaviors better than you do, so he'll throw his whole body into getting the responses he wants.
 He's irresistible.

 Baby Growth Chart Calculator